 In the United States of America, a card granting the holder lawful permanent residence is often referred to as a “green card” (technically known as the I-551) because it gives that individual the “green light” to stay in the country and to pursue naturalization (citizenship) if they desire.
 Also, the original cards were green in color.
 At The Alvarez Law Firm, PLLC, we want to be a part of this momentous step on your journey to fulfilling your American dream.
-Your immigration story is important to us.
+Your immigration story, and all of the questions you have about immigration law are important to us.

 The Alvarez Law Firm, PLLC looks at each case holistically in order to note the different effects that an outcome could have on a person’s life rather than just the narrow scope of the immediate issue at hand and its obvious implications.

 Family Based Immigration